tektutor/git-china-june2023-batch1/Day2/README.md

 cat cars.txt
 ```

-## Restore changes done in the recent commit
+## ⛹️‍♂️ Lab - Restore changes done in the recent commit
 Assume the cars.txt file has just the below entries
 <pre>
 BMW X3